-[00:03:01] Brian Buffini: Welcome to our series on how to love and be loved.
+BRIAN BUFFINI: Welcome to our series on how to love and be loved.
 This is Brian Buffini and I’m in the studio with my great friend Mr. Joe Ehrmann.
-Joe, great to be with you today.
+Joe, great to be with you here today.

-[00:03:11] Brian: Great to have you here.
+BRIAN: Great to have you here.
 I’m very excited about what this course offers.
-For those of you listening to this CD series, I believe it may be one of the most impactful, personal growth courses you may ever experience in your life.
+For those of you listening, I believe it may be one of the most impactful, personal growth courses you may ever experience in your life.
 The content we’re going to cover is how to love and be loved, turning the wounds of the past into your purpose for the future.
 The great longing of every human being in this world is to love and be loved.
 We’re going to share with you how to do that in a very deep and impactful way.
 We have six specific topics we’re going to cover in this series.

 How to develop that positive empathy for yourself, to have understanding, empathy and then to ultimately grant that gift to somebody a gift to someone else, which will create an opportunity for more love in your relationships with yourself.
 The fourth major part of our program is the process of healing and the purpose of healing.
 We’re going to share with you how to go about being healed from the wounds of the past and ultimately how to become strong and healthy to the core.
 The fifth part of our program is how to experience full relationships; full relationship with yourself, full relationships with others.
 The sixth and final part of our course, is how to find your transcendent cause, your purpose, that’s like a tuning fork inside your heart and soul, that you feel passion for every single day, that you use the challenges and the wounds of the past to impact other people’s lives.
 To be filled with love for yourself, for others in your personal relationships, and then ultimately, for your purpose and your transcendent cause.